Skills Manifest System

 1. Commit Both Files

-Always commit bothskills.toml and skills-lock.toml:
+Always commit bothskill-project.toml and skills.lock:

 2. Use Groups for Environments